 QUEST, or Quality Useful Environmental Study Teams is a water quality monitoring and reporting program that includes two distinct, yet collaborative approaches to collecting water quality data and information:

-QUEST Research Partners – Led by the West Virginia Water Research Institute at West Virginia University, this component of the QUEST program includes a regimented program of bi-weekly collected water quality sampling.
+QUEST Research Partners – Led by the West Virginia Water Research Institute at West Virginia University, this component of the QUEST program includes a regimented program of monthly water quality sampling.
 Sampling takes place on the mainstem of the 3 rivers included in the project (Monongahela, Allegheny, and Ohio) and includes a full detailed laboratory analysis of the samples.
 This detailed water chemistry and flow information is used to determine the loading of Total Dissolved Solids and other parameters.

 Geographical Scope – The 3 Rivers QUEST project covers 3 river basins: Allegheny, Monongahela, and Upper Ohio.
 The map below shows both the scope of the project and details the various watersheds that each region will be covering.